Playing with Monte-Carlo Tree Search

 Figure 3:An introduction to Go and its representation.

-Click game panel and use the W, S, A, D, or arrow keys on your keyboard to move the avatar.
-The objective is to push all the boxes to the green points (targets) to win the game.
+Click game panel and use the W, A, S, D, or arrow keys on your keyboard to move the avatar.
+The objective is to push all the boxes to the targets (green points) to win the game.

-Click "Reset Game" button to start a new game.
+Click the “Reset game” button to start a new game.

 Game: Sokoban